chesha1/NTU_SP_Courses/README.md

 #### Digital Signal Processing: Pearson New International Edition, 4th edition, Proakis
 This book is the only textbook used by the lecturer, and I would like to remind you that It has a solution manual.
 #### Digital Signal Processing: Principles, Algorithms, and Applications, 4th edition, Proakis
 This book actually has similar content with the former book, and more importantly it has Chinese translated edition and solution manual, so I recommend it more compared with the former one.
+As it is the textbook used by lecturer, I recommend it most.
 #### Discrete-Time Signal Processing, 3rd edition, Alan V. Oppenheim
 This book has same or more reputation than the former book, and it is also a great book.
 You can choose either of them to read.
 This book also has solution manual and Chinese translated version.